One Hour Training for Small Group Hosts

 - Will you organize the refreshments and group meal?
 Another key role of the hosts is to manage the refreshments and goodies.
 The host should provide snacks and liquid refreshments the first week.
 Offer decaf coffee if your group meets at night.
 It is up to the host if they want to provide snacks each week or organize a signup sheet.
 If the group uses a signup sheet the Host is responsible for a reminder call each week.

 The host is also responsible for organizing the group meal.
 Once a session the group eats a meal together.
-It can be in the meeting place, another home or at a restaurant.
-It can be on the night of a meeting or in addition to the meeting.
+It can be in the meeting location, another home or a restaurant.
+It can be place of a meeting or in addition to a meeting.
 The Host is not responsible for providing the food.
-They are however responsible for making sure it happens.
-If the group doesn’t go to a restaurant the food can be prepared by the host or group member, provided by a caterer, cooked by someone in the group or done on a potluck basis.
-The host organizes this.
+He/she is however responsible for making sure it happens.
+Options include going to a restaurant, pot-luck, catering or have everyone chip in and someone in the group prepare a meal for everyone.

 - Will you attend Wrap Up?
 The host is also invited to Wrap Up.
 This is a free up scale dinner for the host and spouse, along with all the other leaders and hosts, that takes place the week after the last meeting.
 It’s a way to say thank you for serving as a host.
 It’s also a fun time to share God stories, give constructive input and make referrals.